How to install Xamarin on Visual Studio and system?

 28- Save all the changes you made by pressing the combination keys or going to File> Save All or CTRL-SHIFT-S.

 If you notice an error, it is best to go through the steps again.
 If other errors occur, make sure the namespace in MainActivity.cs is the same as the project name.

-Your program and application is present.
+Your program and application are present.

-In this tutorial you were able to install XAMARIN.ANDROID and design the first application in it.About our Android and iOS app development services
+In this tutorial, you were able to install XAMARIN.ANDROID and design the first application in it.About our Android and iOS app development services